CoAxLab/glia_playing_atari/README.md

 But!

-3. unlike neurons, Glia don't form specific synapses.
-This means they are limited to local and diffuse connections.
+3. Unlike neurons, Glia don't form specific synapses.
+This means their communication is (probably) limited to local but diffuse connections.

-While we'll show this proof extension in a companion paper (it rests on linear superpostions of summations), here we explore the computational properties of AGNs in practice.
+While we'll show the proof extension in a companion paper (it rests on linear superpostions of summations), here we explore the computational properties of AGNs in practice.

 As a first pass in building AGNs we interpret 'local and diffuse' to mean that only gila who are nearest neighbors can communicate with fidelity.
 For example: